BeatBots/beatbots.github.io/_portfolio/my-keepon.md

 header:
   image: /assets/images/BeatBots.MyKeepon.wide.jpg
   teaser: /assets/images/BeatBots.MyKeepon.jpg
-intro:
-  - excerpt: "My Keepon®, developed in partnership with UK-based [Wow!
-Stuff](http://wowstuff.com), is a toy version of [Keepon Pro](/keepon-pro).
-In its touch mode, it responds to pokes, pats, and tickles with a rich variety of emotional movements and sounds.
-In its dance mode, it hears the beat in music or clapping and dances in synchronized rhythm.
-A percentage of every My Keepon sale went to the distribution of Keepon Pro robots to researchers and practitioners in the field of autism.
-My Keepon is also hackable!
-Connect an Arduino and control the toy from your computer.
-Code is at [Github](http://github.com/BeatBots/MyKeepon), along with surgical instructions."
 publicity:
   - image_path: /assets/images/BeatBots.MyKeeponBloomberg.png
     excerpt: "My Keepon was the subject of a 2011 Bloomberg Businessweek campaign."